kylerc150/GuessingGame/README.md

 <hr>

-This old book had a guessing game project in it and at first, I wasn't going to add it to Github but I thought I should show how I code/comment.
+This old Python book had a guessing game project in it and at first, I wasn't going to add it to Github but I thought I should show how I code/comment.

 The book asked for something minimal and easy at first then asked for more in a later chapter.
 I then did what the book wanted and added even more.

-There are screenshots to show what the output it and there is code to look at and analyze.
+There are screenshots to show what the output of it is and code to look at and analyze.